maubanel/UE5-CPP-Functions-Templates-Classes/const/README.md

 ##### `Step 5.`\|`UECPPFTC`| :small_orange_diamond:

-Notice that you get an error statying that the `l-value` (the value to the left of the `=` operator) is a const object.
+We can also compile in Unreal Now go back to Unreal and press the <kbd>Compile</kbd> button.Notice that you get an error statying that the `l-value` (the value to the left of the `=` operator) is a const object.
 So it can't be changed and since this is a constant the compiler will trap this coding error.

 ![compile and fail](images/wontCompile.png)